balanced-dev/yuzu-docs/docs/delivery/umbraco/forms.md

 - `vmBlock_DataForm` : a necessary switch between rendering the form in the pattern library and production site. .Net needs to generate it's own form, adding hidden form elements to prevent cross site scripting attacks.
 On the production site a prerendered form is added as the LiveForm property.
 - `vmBlock_DataFormBuilder` : the actual form structure.

+### Form

 We have created some mapping wrapper classes that make it easier to work with forms in Yuzu.
-Which one is used depends on how the other properties in the same Viewmodel are mapped.
+Which one used depends on how the other properties in the same Viewmodel are mapped.

-### Form

 When only the form mapping is needed for a viewmodel the command is very simple